 TIP: Save your pretty wrapping paper and bows for the gifts inside the shipping box.
 Ribbons, bows, and wrapping paper can get caught in the sorting machines and may cause damage to your package.

-STEP 5: Label Your Box
+5. Label Your Box Correctly

-A very important step in getting your gifts to their final destination is the label!
+A very important step in getting your gifts to their final destination is the label.
 To make sure your presents are delivered properly, take the following into consideration: